 Referrals to Outside Services

 If the MIUC Counseling Services is unable to provide the help required, the counselor will help with off-campus referrals to other appropriate mental health professionals.
-The suggested referrals to outside services are all covered by the student health insurance provided by MIUC.
-Students who might ask for referrals may be students who need long term counselling, medication services and/or more specialized treatments.
+The suggested referrals to outside services are normally covered by the student health insurance that has to be acquired in advance.
+Students who might ask for referrals may be students who need long term counselling, medication services and/or more specialised treatments.
 We encourage students to meet with our university counselor to discuss the most adequate alternative options for any mental health needs and concerns.

 Contact Information